Lincoln County, Georgia

 R.J.
-Jacquot, rockhunting Graves Mountain - The "Tea Pond"
+Jacquot, rock hunting Graves Mountain - The "Tea Pond"

 The variety of minerals to be found include: barite, jarosite, phosphosiderite, variscite, quartzite, quartz, rutile, ilmenite, kyanite, pyrite, lazulite, pyrophyllite, hematite, goethite, limonite, sulphur, iridescent hematite, etc..
-Mined many years for industrial kyanite, the area is now closed to commercial operations, fortunately the site is still open to rockhounds from all over to collect the excellent specimens found there.
-Graves is located near central Georgia, the site is open to collecting by appointment only.
+Mined many years for industrial kyanite, the area is now closed to commercial operations.
+Fortunately the site is still open to rockhounds from all over to collect the excellent specimens found there.
+Graves is located near central Georgia.
+The site is open to collecting by appointment only.

-All mineral clubs that come here to collect, offer the caretaker a donation for his trouble and effort in keeping the mountain open and accessible to them.
+All mineral clubs and rockhounds that come here to collect offer the caretaker a donation for his trouble and effort in keeping the mountain open and accessible to them.

-GRAVES MOUNTAIN CODE OF CONDUCT!!!
+MOUNTAIN CODE OF CONDUCT!

 Park your vehicle in the designated area at the end of the paved access road.

 NO child under the age of 12 years old is to be allowed on the mountain because of all the dangers involved.
 The exception to this rule is during the scheduled Rock Swap and Digs which happen the first weekend of October and the last weekend of April yearly.

 ALL pets must be kept under control and on a leash.

-STAY AWAY FROM ALL HIGH WALLS!!
+STAY AWAY FROM ALL HIGH WALLS!

-NO RAPPELLING OFF OF ANYTHING!!!!!
+NO RAPPELLING OFF OF ANYTHING!